nageshkharat/chatbot-rag/README.md

 3. Commit changes (`git commit -am 'Add new feature'`)
 4. Push to branch (`git push origin feature/new-feature`)
 5. Create Pull Request

-## 📄 License

-This project is open source and available under the MIT License.

----

-**Built with ❤️ using Python, FastAPI, Streamlit, and open-source AI models.**